SongZihui-sudo/SongZihui-sudo.Github.io/machine/Quality-Management.md

 DIN EN ISO 8402 describes quality as the totality of features of a unit in terms of their suitability(**sui te bi le ti**) to meet specified requirements.
 This type of quality is standardized by means of a QMS, so that the quality is secured permanently.

-##  11. <a name='Whichprinciplesareimportantinqualitymanagement'></a>11.
-Which principles are important in quality management?
+## 11. Which principles are important in quality management?

 1. Customer focus
 2. Leadership